 The guidance contained on these pages is intended for anyone to use.
 We appreciate that we have at times used terms used mainly by health, social care or law enforcement professionals and have therefore added a link to our “common terms and definitions” glossary at the bottom of each page.
 However, if there is something that we haven’t explained, or that you think we could explain better, please let us know.

-The guidance we have published on these pages replaces Somerset’s Multi-Agency Adult Safeguarding Procedures following the publication of our revised overarching Policy in January 2018.
-It should be read in conjunction with the Joint Safeguarding Adults Policy which contains details of the principles of adult safeguarding, and will be reviewed and updated at least once a year by the Somerset Safeguarding Board’s Policy and Procedures Subgroup to make sure local practice is always up to date.
+The guidance we have published on these pages replaces Somerset’s Multi-Agency Adult Safeguarding Procedures following the publication of our revised overarching Policy in June 2019.
+It should be read in conjunction with this Joint Safeguarding Adults Policy which contains details of the principles of adult safeguarding, and will be reviewed and updated at least once a year by the Somerset Safeguarding Board’s Policy and Procedures Subgroup to make sure local practice is always up to date.

 By publishing this guidance as a web-based resource, we hope will be much easier and intuitive to use and give easy access to the relevant information when it is needed.